stidsborg/Cleipnir.ResilientFunctions/README.md

 {
   var store = new SqlServerFunctionStore(connectionString); //simple to use SqlServer as function storage layer
                                                             //other stores also exist!
-  await store.Initialize(); //create table in database - btw the invocation is idempotent!
+  await store.Initialize(); //create table in database
+                            //btw the invocation is idempotent!

   var rFunctions = new RFunctions( //this is where you register different resilient function types
     store,